r-costa/r-costa.github.io/index.md

 ► *[DISA](https://github.com/JupitersMight/DISA)*, a software package in Python capable of assessing patterns with numerical outputs by statistically testing the correlation gain of the subspace against the overall space.
 To illustrate the DISA properties, a dataset that monitors the concentration of key enzymes observed in two Design-Build-Test-Learn (DBTL) cycles of [1-dodecanol production](https://pubs.acs.org/doi/pdf/10.1021/acssynbio.9b00020) in *E. coli* is presented.

-► *score4Covid*.
-A clinical decision support system for Covid-19 to anticipate medical needs and infection outcomes using demographic and comorbidity variables, as well as onset date of symptoms, test and hospitalization.
-Available at [COVID-19 application](https://github.com/Andrempp/COVID_Calculator)
+► *[score4Covid](https://github.com/Andrempp/COVID_Calculator)*, a clinical decision support system for Covid-19 to anticipate medical needs and infection outcomes using demographic and comorbidity variables, as well as onset date of symptoms, test and hospitalization.

-► *[DI2 tool](https://github.com/JupitersMight/DI2)*.
-A python package that uses non-parametric tests to find the best fitting distribution for a given variable and discretize it accordingly.
+► *[DI2 tool](https://github.com/JupitersMight/DI2)*, a python package that uses non-parametric tests to find the best fitting distribution for a given variable and discretize it accordingly.
 To illustrate the DI2 tool properties two case studies were analyzed including a [yeast experimental dataset](https://archive.ics.uci.edu/dataset/110/yeast).

 ► *KiMoSys* database.
 An experimental data repository for Kinetic Models of biological SYStems.
 Available at [kimosys.org](http://www.kimosys.org)